SuprHackerSteve/Crescendo/README.md

 ## Troubleshooting

+- If you are running on a production Mac, you should disable SIP or AMFI.
+Those instructions are for developers wishing to make code changes.

+- Did you enable the system extension by clicking the "Allow" button in `System Preferences -> Security & Privacy`?
+If not, you will not see any events.

+- Did you enable full disk access in `System Preferences -> Security & Privacy -> Privacy Tab`?
+If not, you will not see any events.

-If you encounter any issues, open Console.app and search for `crescendo` or `<your_bundle_id>`/`com.suprhackersteve` as a filter, that should assist you in troubleshooting any potential issues.
+* If you encounter any issues, open Console.app and search for `crescendo` or `<your_bundle_id>`/`com.suprhackersteve` as a filter, that should assist you in troubleshooting any potential issues.
 It is also a good idea to check in CrashReporter and see if the extension has crashed or exited with `fatalError`.

-If you wish to forcefully unload the system extension, there is a menu item named "Unload System Extension" that will unload it.
-This action may lead to odd side effects.
+* If you wish to forcefully unload the system extension, there is a menu item named "Unload System Extension" that will unload it.
+This action may lead to odd side effects, only do it if you know what you are doing.

 ---